-A few weeks later at the National Championships in Ilagan.
-In the lucky last heat 4 of 4 Sequita competing for Mapua University clocked a new personal best of 48.16, finishing second in the heat behind H.M.
+A few weeks later, at the National Championships in Ilagan.
+In the lucky last heat, 4 of 4 Sequita competing for Mapua University clocked a new personal best of 48.16, finishing second in H.M.
 Dilip Ruwan of Sri Lanka (47.19).

-Ruwan a member of the Silver medal-winning 4×400 team at the 2017 Asian Championships.
+Ruwan is a member of the Silver medal-winning 4×400 team at the 2017 Asian Championships.

 The timing in the heats was fairly accurate compared to my video times 47.10/47.19, 48.05/48.16, 48.20/48.18,

 48.85/48.63, 50.75/50.78.
 With no times more than .25, and most within .15.

 In the Semi-Finals, Sequita jogged through easily in third place in 49.36, behind Kumar of Sri Lanka and Tahir of Malaysia, who later beat in the finals.
 Joyme Sequita also runs the 200 and 400

 Hurdles, but he likes the 400 best.